 To try this menu option in the

-open the Time Scope window, and close the Time Scope1 window.
-From
+Time Scope window, and close the Time Scope1 window.
+From the

-the View menu of the Time Scope window,
+View menu of the Time Scope window, select

 When you have multiple Time Scope blocks in your model, you may not want all Time Scope windows to automatically open when you start simulation.
 You can control whether or not the Time Scope window opens at simulation start by selecting File > Open at Start of Simulation from the Time Scope window.
 When you select this option, the Time Scope GUI opens automatically when you start the simulation.
 When you do not select this option, you must manually open the scope window by double-clicking the corresponding Time Scope block in your model.

-simulation toolbar, click the Highlight Simulink Block button.
-Doing
+click the Highlight Simulink Block button.
+Doing so opens the

 The Time Scope window now appears in the Scopes group container.
 Next, press the Dock Time Scope button at the top-right corner of the Time Scope window for the Time Scope1 block.

 By default, the Scopes group container is situated above the MATLAB Command Window.
 However, you can undock the Scopes group container by pressing the Show Actions button () at the top-right corner of the container and selecting Undock.
 The Scopes group container is now independent from the MATLAB Command Window.

 Once docked, the Scopes group container displays the toolbar and menu bar of the Time Scope window.
 If you open additional instances of Time Scope, a new Time Scope window appears in the Scopes group container.